 You may need to calculate AMT to determine if it impacts the taxes you owe when you file your return.
-If you are subject to AMT in 2021, many of the tax strategies you usually use may not be effective, and others you don’t usually use could be.
+If you're subject to AMT, many of the tax strategies you usually use may not be effective, and others you don’t usually use could be.
 You’ll want to discuss this with your tax and financial professional to adjust the strategies you plan to use this year.

 Get more details on AMT.

 Estate tax laws today are as favorable as ever.
 But beware, they’re not permanent.
-The 2022 annual gift tax exemption per recipient/per person is $16,000, while the lifetime exemption amount is $12.06 million per individual/$24.12 million for a married couple.
+The 2022 annual gift tax exemption per recipient/per person is $16,000, while the lifetime exemption amount is $12.06 million per individual/$24.12 million for a married couple filing jointly.
 The exemption amount is adjusted annually for inflation.
-The top estate tax rate is 40 percent.
+The top estate tax rate is 40%.

-Under current law, in 2026, the estate tax exemption will revert to where it stood prior to a change in the law in 2018 – approximately half of the current exemption amount.
-However, proposals are under consideration in Congress that would reduce the lifetime gift and the estate exemption amounts even further and, much sooner than 2026 if passed.5
+At the end of 2025, the estate tax exemption will revert to where it stood prior to the Tax Cut and Jobs Act in 2018 – approximately half of the current exemption amount.

 The home mortgage interest deduction remains one of the most claimed tax benefits.
 However, if your mortgage originated after Dec.
 15, 2017, you can deduct the interest on qualifying first and second home mortgages with a combined principal of up to $750,000.

-Under current law, the deductions you claim for state and local income or sales taxes (often referred to as SALT deductions) and property taxes is limited to a maximum of $10,000 per year.7 While there are proposals to restore the full deduction, there may still be limitations on those in higher income tax brackets.
+Under current law, the deductions you claim for state and local income or sales taxes (often referred to as SALT deductions) and property taxes is limited to a maximum of $10,000 per year.5

 Consult your tax professional to see if your state has passed a PTE tax alternative.

-The base monthly premium for Medicare Part B in 2021 is $148.50 (adjusted annually for inflation).
-This applies if your annual income is $88,000 or less for single tax filers or $176,000 or less for married couples filing a joint return.
+The standard monthly premium for Medicare Part B in 2022 is $170.10 (adjusted annually for inflation).
+This applies if your annual income is $91,000 or less for single tax filers and $182,000 or less for married couples filing a joint return.

-Above those income levels, the monthly premium is higher, at least $207.90 per month and as high as $504.90 per month.11 In addition, there is a Part D Surcharge if your income exceeds these same amounts.
-The surcharge ranges from $12.30 - $77.10 per month.11 Typically, your premium for the current year is based on the income earned two years ago, so be sure to plan ahead, particularly if you’re still working or generate significant income from your investments.
+Above those income levels, the monthly premium is higher, at least $238.10 per month and as high as $578.30 per month.9 In addition, there is a Part D Surcharge if your income exceeds these same amounts.
+The surcharge ranges from $12.40 - $77.90 per month.9 Typically, your premium for the current year is based on the income earned two years ago, so be sure to plan ahead, particularly if you’re still working or generate significant income from your investments.

 The potential of being subject to an audit is always a risk, though the rate of audits has been lower in recent times.
 While the IRS audited only 0.45% of individual income tax returns in 2019—the lowest rate in at least 20 years—the audit rate remains highest for high income taxpayers.10

 The key – take steps to ensure your taxes are properly completed and filed.